MickeyKay/better-font-awesome-library/README.md

 npm run build
 ```

-## Stable release and rollback ##
+## Stable release and prerelease rollback ##

-After the `2.1.0` tag is published, Composer users can install the exact stable release with:
+BFAL 2.1.0 remains the stable release.
+Composer users can install it with:

 ```
 composer require mickey-kay/better-font-awesome-library:2.1.0